 Lift your legs for better circulation.
-To improve your circulation, elevate your legs above heart level to promote venous drainage and reduce swelling.
-It’s recommended to elevate your legs more than 45 degrees, so your legs should be lifted and propped approximately 8 to 12 inches above your heart.
+To improve your circulation, elevate your legs above hip level to promote venous drainage and reduce swelling.
+It’s recommended to elevate your legs more than 45 degrees, so your legs should be lifted and propped approximately 8 to 12 inches above your hips.
 Keep your legs elevated for approximately twenty minutes.
-Elevating your legs as often as possible will help ease swelling of lower extremities.
+Elevating your legs as often as possible will help ease the swelling of the lower extremities.
 However, it will not treat your poor circulation.

 Home Remedies For Better Leg Elevation and Circulation

 If you are overweight, lower your calorie and fat intake in combination with the moderate exercise done at least five times per week for thirty minutes per day.
 If you travel long distances in the car, stop frequently to move your legs and stretch.
 Avoid crossing your legs.